shabi54/Agave/modules/fieldManager/readme.txt

 //TODO: document this thing, seriously, we should do this for all modules

-fieldManager2 uses of the following types of extensions:
+fieldManager uses of the following types of extensions:
  - form
  - formAlteration
  - field